 Although its virtues are sometimes debated today, NATO’s enduring solidarity between nations has been accompanied by decades of relative peace.
 And the consensus that created NATO was forged in no small part by Arthur Vandenberg.

 On June 20th, the John Adams will host Hendrik Meijer, entrepreneur and author of the first complete biography of Senator Vandenberg.
 A story, as one commentator noted, that “every member of Congress should read… for lessons in leadership”.

 Join us for an evening about the importance of NATO, the threats it faces today and a senator who put the greater good of the country ahead of partisanship.

-Click on the video below to watch historical footage of the signing of the North Atlantic Treaty on April 4, 1949.
+Watch the video below for historical footage of the signing of the North Atlantic Treaty on April 4, 1949.